 These are common terms that are used in relation to an individual’s mental state.
-Although easy to be confused with, anxiety and ADHD, which is Attention Deficit Hyperactivity Disorder range in two different standards altogether.
+Although easy to be confused with, anxiety and ADHD, which is Attention Deficit Hyperactivity Disorder, range in two different standards altogether.

 Anxiety vs ADHD

 The difference between anxiety and ADHD is that while anxiety is caused due to fear, stress, worry, or similar emotions, ADHD, on the other hand, refers to an inability to stay focused or concentrated despite the absence of negative thoughts.
-This is majorly dependant on the person in question’s mental state and emotional quotient.
+This is majorly dependent on the person in question’s mental state and emotional quotient.

 Anxiety can be defined as an excessive amount of worry or fear faced by a person.
 This is applied to normal everyday situations.